Common Cook Islands Trust Funding Errors

 Brokerage firms have specific procedures for transferring accounts to trusts requiring completed account applications, trustee identification, signature guarantees, and W-9 forms showing the trust’s tax identification.
 Banks require trust certifications, trustee resolutions, and account signature cards.
 LLCs require amended operating agreements, membership interest assignments, and updated state filings.

-Skipping required documentation, using generic forms that don’t satisfy institution requirements, or assuming informal communications complete transfers leaves assets improperly titled.
-The grantor believes assets are protected when the legal title is never actually transferred.
+Skipping required documentation, using generic forms that do not satisfy institution requirements, or assuming informal communications complete transfers leaves assets improperly titled.
+The grantor believes assets are protected when legal title was never actually transferred.
 Discovering documentation defects years later—perhaps during creditor challenges—reveals that protection was illusory.

-Work with the Cook Islands trustee to understand the exact documentation requirements for each asset type.
-Trustees have established procedures for common asset transfers and can provide required forms, instructions, and coordination.
-Follow institution-specific requirements precisely rather than using generic approaches.
-Obtain written confirmation from banks, brokerages, and LLCs that transfers are complete and accounts are properly titled in the trustee’s name.
+The Cook Islands trustee can provide required forms, instructions, and coordination for each asset type.
+Institution-specific requirements should be followed precisely rather than using generic approaches, and written confirmation from banks, brokerages, and LLCs that transfers are complete should be obtained and retained.

 Transferring Retirement Accounts